-- Broken or Crushed Bones: With the use of heavy machinery, sharp objects, and crushing tools at construction sites, injuries causing a cracked, broken, or crushed bone(s) can occur.
-Sometimes an accident may even cause loss of a partial, or complete digit.
+Broken or crushed bones are another common New York construction accident.
+With the use of heavy machinery, sharp objects, and crushing tools at construction sites, injuries causing a cracked, broken, or crushed bone(s) can occur.
+Broken bones often require long recovery periods.
+The injury may mean months of lost wages.
+You may also not be able to return to all forms of construction work because of long-term stiffness or sensitivity.
+Sometimes an accident may even cause loss of a partial or complete digit.
 While, in some instances, amputation may be required due to an injury.

-- Burns: Multiple types of burns can occur at a worksite including chemical burns, electrical burns, frictional burns, thermal burns, and cold temperature burns.
-Construction workers risk that possibility be it to a small area of the body, or larger.
+Multiple types of burns can occur at a worksite including chemical burns, electrical burns, frictional burns, thermal burns, and cold temperature burns.
+Construction workers risk that possibility is it to a small area of the body, or larger.
 Some burns require less care than others, while may cause permanent scarring.
+Treating burns may involve special grafting surgeries that may not be performed by many doctors near you.
+The pain that comes from burning is not always resolvable and may leave you with permanent pain management.
+The initial and long-term treatment costs of burn injuries can be staggering to any family.
+In the worst cases, you may be looking at years of continuing expenses while you can no longer work.

 Hazards of a Construction Worksite

-- Scaffolding Accidents: Scaffold-related accidents include workers falling from great heights, or objects falling and hitting workers below.
-The results may cause spinal cord injury, traumatic brain injury, paralysis, and more.
+Scaffold-related accidents include workers falling from great heights, or objects falling and hitting workers below.
+Scaffolding accidents may occur when scaffolds are improperly built, or when they are built from defective materials.
+The results can be catastrophic for workers, who may fall long distances or onto dangerous surfaces when scaffolding fails.
+These accidents may cause spinal cord injury, traumatic brain injury, paralysis, and more.

-- Carpenter Accidents: Carpenters tend to the most detailed of construction work.
+Carpenters tend to do the most detailed of construction work.
 They are often on ladders or scaffolding while performing their work with a variety of tools.
+Poorly-built workspaces can result in these tools being operated at an unsafe angle, or too close to the carpenter’s face.

 - Falling Objects